Synerise/synerise-design/packages/components/card-select/README.md

 title: Card Select
 ---

-A card select is a form of presenting a selectable option on a separate, usually, rectangle-shaped object.
+A card select is a form of presenting a selectable option on a separate, usually rectangle-shaped, object.

 ## When to use it